Voids and Halos in Voids statistics as a probe of the Expansion History of the Universe

 To set the stage, we compare the standard $\Lambda$CDM with the reconstructed one.
-The reconstructed model is based on a model-independent parametrization of the Hubble parameter with the background observation data. \\ The number density of voids in the non-Markov framework of EST is lower than in the Markov framework.
-As the non-Markov case has smooth trajectories that are memory dependent. \\ We emphasize that this work is a first step in this direction and comparing the EST results with simulation is much more challenging.
+The reconstructed model is based on a model-independent parametrization of the Hubble parameter with the background observation data. \\ The most consequential difference in cosmological models for halos-in-voids statistics observed in $z \sim 1.9$, which correlates strongly to the deviation of the Hubble parameter from the $\Lambda$CDM.\\ The number density of voids in the non-Markov framework of EST is lower than in the Markov framework.
+The non-Markov case has smooth trajectories that are memory dependent. {{However, the ratio of void statistics in two cosmological models is almost independent of the non-Markov and Markov framework.
+For halos-in-voids statistics, using the non-Markov framework is complicated and computationally costly.
+Accordingly, to have an insight into the problem, we compared the two models in the Markovian framework, and we found the specific redshift that we have the maximum difference between the prediction of the two models.}} We emphasize that this work is a first step in this direction and a proof of concept that halos-in-voids are promising probes for distinguishing different cosmological models.
+However, comparing the EST results with simulation and observations are much more challenging due to the controversy in literature for finding voids in simulations.
+Mock catalogs can be used as a first step in studying this concept.
 The work can be extended by considering the mass assembly history of halos living in voids, taking into account both mass accretion and mergers.
-Mock catalogs can be used as a first step in studying this concept.
 The effect of the primordial power spectrum's deviation from scale-invariance on void statistics is interesting to examine.
-To conclude, it is feasible to implement the ideas proposed in this work to distinguish the standard model from alternative cosmological models.\\}}
+To conclude, it is feasible to implement the ideas proposed in this work to distinguish the standard model from alternative cosmological models.\\